tchx84/sugarapp/flatpak-guide-common-issues.md

 datastore.write(jobject)
 ```

-Many issues here.
-First the Sugarapp application doesn't have a `self.metadata`.
-In fact, is always `None`.
-Second, the `datastore.write()` will always fail.
+The issue here is that `datastore.write()` will always fail.
 For this reason Sugarapp provides widgets to replace this functionality.

 ```python